 Why chance it on questionable ingredients when you can make your own?
 Here’s what you need to do:

 2 Drops Tea Tree Essential Oil

-2 Drops Purification Essential Oil (or your favorite scent)
+2 Drops Purification Essential Oil from Young Living (or your favorite scent)

 2 oz Glass Pump Bottle